OddCanons/ogl/gritty_ogl.md

 ## Stable to Weak

 If played by the rules, the **stable** condition already provides for much of what is needed for grittier near death outcomes.
 Unless characters have access to magical or divine healing, there is no way to avoid being unconscious for 1d4 hours before regaining exactly 1 hit point.
-This rule builds on the **stable** condition to prevent characters from jumping up at full fighting capacity with just a little magical healing while still allowing for major healing effects to result in heroic outcomes.
+This rule builds on the **stable** condition to prevent characters from jumping up at full fighting capacity with just a little magical healing, while still allowing for major healing effects to result in heroic outcomes.

 A character that is magically healed from 0 hit points loses the **stable** condition, if they had it, and gains the **weak** condition.
 If that magical healing or later magical healing takes the character's hit point total to half or more of their maximum hit points, they lose the **weak** condition as well.
 A long rest or _any_ successful healing during a short rest will also remove the **weak** condition.